-You can add in more information.
 For example, I can add to the email body: ‘Task Name’ was created on ‘Date Created’.
 This request is ‘Priority’ for ‘Department’ and assigned to ‘Assignee(s)’.
 The requested due date is ‘Due Date’.
-I just pulled this information in here by clicking on these fields at the bottom and then hitting save.
+Pull in this information by clicking on these fields at the bottom and then hitting save.

 Test Your Form

+The last step is to test your form and automations.
 To test your form, first click on the sharing link and then open a new window and paste in the form link.

 Show Custom Fields For A Customized View Of Submissions